Taiwanese New Wave Cinema is a movement in Chinese-language cinema that is largely considered to run from around the mid-1980s into the 2000s.

 Taiwanese New Wave Cinema – Wrapping Up

 The Taiwanese New Wave is my favorite film movement.
-I’m not very familiar with the French New Wave, but I think the Taiwanese New Wave is much better.
+I am not very familiar with the French New Wave, but I think the Taiwanese New Wave is much better.

-However, they couldn’t get funding or recognition until 2000.
+However, they could not get funding or recognition until 2000.
 The turning point came when one director made a film that was entirely in Mandarin Chinese and did not feature any Taiwan aboriginal characters or themes (which was common in Taiwan cinema).

 This film was The Hole, directed by Tsai Ming-liang.The filmmakers who would become part of the Taiwanese New Wave made films that were more accessible to mainstream audiences and featured stories that were relevant to Taiwan society.